 Then, we’ll have Social Security.
 But let’s leave that out, even though our estimated payments will be more than even your pension.
 And let’s leave out interest on checking/savings accounts as well, because they will not keep up with inflation and will return only dozens or hundreds of dollars a year, if we’re lucky.

-This snowball effect we’ll see in our retirement accounts – without Social Security – follows the assumption that we live entirely on our those accounts.
+This snowball effect we’ll see in our retirement accounts – without Social Security – follows from the assumption that we live entirely on those accounts.
 It’s assuming that we never work, never sell anything, never create anything, and never find a dollar on the street.
 It’s assuming that we decide to waste away on the couch for years on end.
 But that’s not our style.

 I blog.
 If the additional time I can invest in I, Vigilante, without full-time commitments earns us $2k per year,9 we need only withdraw about $8k.
 If you work very few hours at a daycare as you’d like to, you may make $4k without breaking a sweat.
 If I practice law part-time, for a firm or by hanging a shingle, I may net $10k without breaking a sweat.
 We might continue to contribute to our retirement accounts after leaving full time work, rather than withdraw.
 And we’ll have awesomely free lives, to boot, while others are still working to save up for a far-off future retirement because they spent all their money in the first year of home ownership on $99 handwoven baskets from Int’l Child Labor, Markup & Co.

 Security and the Pretenders